 – Look for alternatives to the grand narratives and help create a new one that would embrace all.

-For the first time in history, there is a REAL chance of having a Federal State.
-This is going to be a long process.
+For the first time in history, a Philippine president (Duterte) supported a change to a Federal State, although his administration paid only lip service to it.
+Now, in 2022, the number one winning senatorial candidate promises to work for a Federalist system.
+If ever, this is going to be a long process.
 Not any region can be a federal state immediately.
 There will be a process to follow.

 A Peaceful Philippines is a Prosperous Philippines.
 The Federal path may be the only path to lasting peace in the Philippines.